How to Paint Power Swords and Weapons

 First, adapt this to your needs for whatever power weapons or swords, e.g., Nemesis force halberd, sword, spear, whatever.
 I am going to list the ingredients I use for my specific recipe, but I am sure you may want to experiment with different colors.
 The principles laid out here should apply, but are dependent on a few things.
 I will break that down momentarily.

 With the ingredients out of the way, I want to make the principle of this scheme clear.
-You need a vivid, pigment rich paint for your color.
-Due to their transparency, inks and Citadel-type contrast paints will not work.
-This is a lesson that I learned through a lot of trial and error.
+I use a vivid, pigment-rich paint for the main color.
+Inks and Citadel-type contrast paints can give a different result because they are more transparent, so I save them for other effects.

 Power swords and gold armor go together like peas in a pod.